BoomBakar/Deleting-Record-SQLite/README.md

-# Deleting-Record-SQLite
+# Deleting-Updating-Record-SQLite

-Deleting a record in SQLite
+Deleting and Updating a record in SQLite